tangentsoft/pidp8i/doc/uwfocal-manual.md

 |      7 | Add the `KONTROL` command and the `FDIN` function  |
 |      8 | Add the `FCOM` and `FBUF` functions (requires 12K) |

-Example: a switch setting of '4134' limits the program to 16K, adds `FCOM`, `FBUF` and the digital I/O routines, and installs 'scope rubouts'.
+Example: A switch setting of '4134' limits the program to 16K, adds `FCOM`, `FBUF` and the digital I/O routines, and installs 'scope rubouts'.
 The '100' bit is ignored.